 Open Campus is a privilege afforded to senior and semester 2 junior students who meet the criteria for the program.
 A student seeking Open Campus privileges must fill out and submit an application form, which is made available to eligible students at the beginning of each semester and approved by an administrator.
-A parent or legal guardian must also give written permission by signing the application form prior to its submission.
+A parent or legal guardian must also give permission by completing the application form prior to its submission.
+Students with Open Campus privileges must use Door 1 to leave and return to the building and no other door.
+Excessive attendance issues may result in the loss of privileges.